You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 Instead of doing the exact same thing you did before, identify the things that move the needle, and cut unnecessary activities.

-But that doesn’t mean you spend even more time on passive activities (that you already did last time), get lost in supplement hell jumping around collecting different resources and begging people, debate minutiae about the perfect program…
+This doesn’t mean you spend even more time on passive activities (that you already did last time), get lost in supplement hell jumping around collecting different resources and begging people for “tips,” debate minutiae about the perfect program…

 STOP!
-You’re wasting time on pointless tactical maneuvers that don’t move the needle in your learning.
+You’re wasting time on pointless tactical maneuvers that waste time and energy and don’t move the needle in your learning.

 I also allude to unnecessary activities in this workshop recording (starts at this linked timestamp at 16:57).
 I also exhaustively list suggestions and example questions to ask yourself to determine what these unnecessary activities for you are, in Chapter 4 of the Big Playbook in Passer’s Playbook.